 In the non-roaming case the V-PCF is not involved and the role of the H-PCF is performed by the PCF.
 In the roaming case, the H-PCF provides UE access selection and PDU Session selection policy decision, and provides the policy to the AMF via V-PCF.

 1a and 1b.
-If (H-)PCF subscribed to notification of subscriber´s policy data change and a change is detected, the UDR notifies that the subscriber´s policy data of a UE has been changed.
+If (H-)PCF subscribed to notification of subscriber´s policy data change or 5G VN group data change and a change is detected, the UDR notifies that the subscriber´s policy data of a UE or 5G VN group data has been changed.

 The UDR notifies the (H-)PCF of the updated policy control subscription information profile via Nudr_DM_Notify (Notification correlation Id, Policy Data, either UE context policy control data or Policy Set Entry data or both, SUPI), or

-The (V-)UDR notifies the (V-)PCF of the updated policy control subscription information profile via Nudr_DM_Notify (Notification correlation Id, Policy Data, PolicySetEntry Data.
+The UDR notifies the (H-)PCF of the updated 5G VN group data via Nudr_DM_Notify (Notification correlation Id, Group data, Internal-Group-Identifier) , or The (V-)UDR notifies the (V-)PCF of the updated policy control subscription information profile via Nudr_DM_Notify (Notification correlation Id, Policy Data, PolicySetEntry Data.
 PLMN ID).

 1c and 1d.
 PCF determines locally that UE Access selection and PDU session selection policy information needs to be sent to the UE.

 2a and 2b.
 The PCF makes the policy decision.
+In case the group data is updated, the (H-) PCF checks the UE Policy Associations for those SUPIs within the Internal-Group-Id and may need to perform step 3 to step 9 for each UE Policy Association that needs to be updated with new UE Policies sent to each UE.

 3. The (H-)PCF may create the UE policy container including UE access selection and PDU Session selection related policy information as defined in clause 6.1.2.2.2 of TS 23.503 [20].
 In the case of roaming, the H-PCF may send the UE policy container in the Npcf_UEPolicyControl UpdateNotify Request.
 The H-PCF may provide updated policy control triggers for the UE policy association.